wssimms/gssquared/Docs/DevelopLog.md

 I bet I can remove a lot of headers from cpu.hpp..

 The Videx code should be modified to only LockTexture once per frame, just like the updated display code. done

+The modal dialog should be updated with fonts that are actually readable.
+Done, though I just noticed that if you hover the Cancel button it changes the whole frame coloring.
+Something's not setting the colors it wants.

+* UI principle: either save and restore all context you touch, or, just set all the context you need every time.